realr3fo/weatherapp/README.md

 npm run start
 ```

-To start the frontend, navigate to the frontend directory, install the necessary packages and run the application:
+To start the frontend, navigate to the frontend directory, install the necessary packages, and run the application:

 ```bash
 cd frontend